tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 7. Instructor Do: Data Cleaning (10 min)

 Students will now take part in a lecture and discussion about data cleaning.
-They will learn what data cleaning, why it is necessary, and common strategies for cleaning data.
+They will learn what data cleaning is, why it is necessary, and common strategies for cleaning data.
 This part of the lesson is crucial, as most of the data encountered in the real world is "dirty" and unusable.

 **File:** [data_cleaning.ipynb](Activities/04-Ins_Data_Cleaning/Solved/data_cleaning.ipynb)